Chief Magistrate Judge Donna M. RyuOakland Courthouse, Courtroom 4 – 3rd Floor

 Oakland, CA 94612

-Magistrate Judge Donna M. Ryu joined the Northern District bench in March 2010, and has presided over consent cases in a wide variety of fields, including commercial disputes, intellectual property, employment, civil rights, insurance, personal injury, environmental, maritime, and constitutional law.
+Chief Magistrate Judge Donna M. Ryu joined the Northern District bench in March 2010, and has presided over consent cases in a wide variety of fields, including commercial disputes, intellectual property, employment, civil rights, consumer, environmental, maritime, and constitutional law.
 She conducts settlement conferences in all major practice areas, and manages discovery in complex matters, including multi-district litigation.
 Judge Ryu has served on numerous court committees, including Local Rules, Subcommittee on E-Discovery, and Pro Bono Projects, among others.
-She also presides over the Oakland Reentry Court.
+She also co-presides over the Oakland Reentry Court.

-Judge Ryu began her career as a commercial litigator at a large San Francisco firm before joining an Oakland-based firm specializing in class actions, and later litigation, including discovery, motions and trials.
+Judge Ryu began her career as a commercial litigator at a large San Francisco firm before specializing in employment class actions as a named partner in a small firm.
 Prior to taking the bench, Judge Ryu was a Clinical Professor of Law at U.C.
-Hastings, and before that at Golden Gate University Law School.
+Law San Francisco, and before that at Golden Gate University Law School.

 She has been honored as a California Lawyer of the Year in Employment Law.
 She is the recipient of the Asian American Bar Association’s Joe Morozumi Award for Exceptional Legal Advocacy, the Rutter Award for Excellence in Teaching, and the National Asian Pacific American Bar Association’s Trailblazers Award.
 She co-designed a national training institute on class actions, and has written and lectured in the areas of employment law, e-discovery, pretrial practice, attorneys’ fees, class actions, ethics, and professionalism.

-Judge Ryu graduated with honors from Yale University, and received her law degree in from U.C.
-Berkeley Law School, where she continues to teach as a Lecturer.
+Judge Ryu graduated with honors from Yale University and received her law degree from U.C.
+Berkeley Law School.